 School Closure - Home Learning and Classes

-School closure update: Government plans to open schools for certain year groups on 1st June have been announced.
-See our news pages for further details.
+School closure update: The school has been open to certain year groups from the 1st June.
+See our news pages for further detail.
 A good news update for the school - Our Section 48 report has been published.
 We are very proud of our outcome and I want to thank staff, children, parents and IEB for enabling this outcome.
 Thank You!

 Scroll down to the bottom of the page to see your beautiful rainbows

 Dear Parents and Carers,

 This week was our first full week operating to our full re-opening timetable.
 The following is an update on our evaluation of the week that has passed: